Rescue and rehabilitation

 If the animal has a good chance of survival, you will need to make long-term arrangements for the animals care.
 If you don't have a permit to care for sick, injured or orphaned protected animals, you may:

-- take the animal to a place where you intend to provide short-term care for the animal and care for it until the animal can be placed with a licensed volunteer wildlife carer; or
+- Take the animal to a place where you intend to provide short-term care for the animal and care for it until the animal can be placed with a licensed volunteer wildlife carer.

 For most species of protected animals you must, within 72 hours, notify a conservation officer who is an officer of EHP that you have taken possession of the animal, unless you give it to a veterinary surgeon or licensed wildlife carer.
 The officer may tell you to:

-- make application for a rehabilitation permit to care for, rehabilitate and release the animal.
+- make an application for a rehabilitation permit to care for, rehabilitate and release the animal.

-If you rescue a sick or injured marine mammal or marine turtle please call the RSPCA Qld.
+If you notice a sick or injured marine mammal or marine turtle please call the RSPCA Qld.

 Some veterinary surgeons will treat sick or injured wild native animals for free, whereas other vets will only provide treatment on a fee for service basis.